hen900/klayout_macros/README.md

 **X Pitch:** Field to specify the width of each subcell to be tiled (um).

 ### Marker Placement
-Markers are placed in a horizontal line originating at the coordinates specified. <br>
+Markers are placed in a horizontal line originating at the coordinates specified. <br> <br>
 **Marker Name:** Text input field to specify the name of the marker to be used.
 > This assumes a cell by the marker name exists in the marker file.
 **Marker Coordinates (X, Y):** Fields to specify the placement of markers in **um**.
 > Markers will be placed in a line, and this specifies where the lower left coordinate of the line of markers should be.
 **Marker Gap:** Field to specify the desired horizontal gap between consecutive markers in um.